Hypercontractivity and Lower Deviation Estimates in Normed Spaces: Lower deviations with respect to global parameters

 In this section we introduce a general method (see \S2.4) for proving small ball probability estimates for convex, positively homogeneous functions.
 We provide two variants of the method.
 The first uses the hypercontractivity property of the Gaussian measure; the second is based on the superconcentration phenomenon, whereas both of them depend heavily on the convexity properties of the underlying function.
 The convexity ensures that the function deviates less below the median and this becomes even more drastic when the function is proportionally smaller than its mean.
-We start by providing the background material on Gaussian tools that we will need for proving the aforementioned results.
+We begin with the background material on the Gaussian tools that we will need for proving the aforementioned results.
+Let us emphasize that all functions considered in the sequel are convex, therefore locally Lipschitz.
+Hence, by Rademacher theorem they are differentiable a.e.
+Therefore, the quantities $\mathbb E\| \nabla f(G)\|_2^2$, $\mathbb E|\partial_i f(G)|, \ldots,$ are meaningful without further smoothness assumption.